giampaolo/psutil/docs/api.rst

   Raised by :meth:`Process.wait` method if timeout expires and the process is still alive.
-  *name* attribute is available if :meth:`Process.name` was previously called.
+  *name* attribute is set if :meth:`Process.name` was previously called.

 Process class
 ^^^^^^^^^^^^^

 .. class:: Process(pid=None)

   Represents an OS process with the given *pid*.
-  If *pid* is omitted current process *pid* (:func:`os.getpid`) is used.
-  Raise :exc:`NoSuchProcess` if *pid* does not exist.
-  On Linux *pid* can also refer to a thread ID (the *id* field returned by :meth:`threads` method).
+If *pid* is omitted, the current process *pid* (:func:`os.getpid`) is used.
+Raises :exc:`NoSuchProcess` if the specified *pid* does not exist.
+On Linux, *pid* can also refer to a thread ID (the :field:`id` field returned by :meth:`threads`).

   When calling methods of this class, always be prepared to catch :exc:`NoSuchProcess` and :exc:`AccessDenied` exceptions.
-  :func:`hash` builtin can be used against instances of this class to identify a process univocally over time (the hash is determined by mixing process PID
-  + creation time).
-As such it can also be used with :class:`set`.
+  The builtin :func:`hash` can be used on instances to uniquely identify a process over time (the hash combines PID and creation time), so instances can also be used in a :class:`set`.

   .. note::

-    to efficiently fetch multiple attributes about the process at the same time, use either :meth:`oneshot` context manager or :meth:`as_dict` utility method.
+    To fetch multiple attributes efficiently, use the :meth:`oneshot` context manager or the :meth:`as_dict` utility method.

   .. note::

-    the way this class is bound to a process is via its **PID**.
-    That means that if the process terminates, and the OS reuses its PID, you may inadvertently end up interacting with another process.
-To prevent this problem you can use :meth:`is_running` first.
-    Some methods (e.g. setters and signal-related methods) perform an additional check based on PID + creation time and will raise :exc:`NoSuchProcess` if the PID has been reused.
-See :ref:`faq_pid_reuse` FAQ for details.
+    This class is bound to a process via its **PID**.
+If the process terminates and the OS reuses its PID, you may accidentally interact with another process.
+To prevent this, use :meth:`is_running` first.
+Some methods (e.g., setters and signal-related methods) perform an additional check using PID + creation time, and will raise :exc:`NoSuchProcess` if the PID has been reused.
+See :ref:`faq_pid_reuse` for details.

   .. method:: oneshot()